The perfect microalgae for vegetarians and vegans

 Omega 3 DHA algae for a vegan DHA intake

 Studies have shown that DHA helps to protect the brain and eyes.
 However, the most common consumption of Omega 3 today is through fatty fish liver.
-To offer an alternative, Omega 3 DHA contained in the Schizochitrium sp. algae, is a 100% vegan source of fatty acids at equivalent levels.
+The algae based DHA Omega 3 is a popular alternative source of fatty acids, being 100% vegan while offering equivalent dosage as fish based products.

 Algae, a natural and effective solution to complete a vegan or vegetarian diet.